 Mark Twain is an American figure whose grand interests, talents, and literary accomplishments helped to define an age.
 He was born in Hannibal, Missouri, a small town on the Mississippi River.
 His sense of adventure and giftedness in writing allowed him to travel widely throughout the world.
-He went on to marry a woman from a prominent family in Connecticut and they lived a splendid life there and abroad, on the profits from his writing and speaking.
-However, the experiences he had growing up in small town Hannibal gave him the inspiration for his most enduring and well-known books, Tom Sawyer and Huckleberry Finn.
+He went on to marry a woman from a prominent family in Connecticut and they lived a splendid life there and abroad on the profits from his writing and speaking.
+However, the experiences he had growing up in small town Hannibal are thought to have given him the inspiration for his most enduring and well-known books, Tom Sawyer and Huckleberry Finn.

 Boyhood Home and Museum

 In order to learn more about the world of this writer, I started my visit to Hannibal at the Mark Twain Boyhood Home and Museum.
 Beyond getting glimpses into Twain’s home, it was remarkable to step inside the homes of the friends who provided the inspiration for the characters of Becky Thatcher and Huck Finn.
 Also memorable was the tour inside the actual building where Twain’s father worked as justice of the peace.
 I was impressed with the way the exhibits throughout the museum addressed head-on the terrible racism and slavery of the period and provided perspective from people such as noted African American writer Toni Morrison.

 I hope next time to be able to go to Jim’s Journey: The Huck Finn Freedom Center, The African American Historical Museum of Hannibal.
 Unfortunately, it was closed on the day I was visiting.
 This museum is devoted to telling the history and stories of the local African-American community using the character of Jim, from The Adventures of Huckleberry Finn, as a starting point.